APPLYING TO MEDICAL SCHOOL

 4. How you will demonstrate your knowledge of working within the medical profession

 As well as demonstrating your motivation for working within the medical profession, it’s also important to show that you have a realistic understanding of what this entails, which can be achieved by acknowledging the less attractive side of medicine.
 However, ensure that you put a positive spin on any negatives you present and allow your passion for medicine to come through.
 Linking to your work experience is a great way of doing this.
-For example, you could highlight challenges that you observed within medical practice, but focus on the positives that came from this: was it multidisciplinary team working, effective communication, or challenging individuals to continue to develop their skills and knowledge?
+For example, you could highlight challenges that you observed within medical practice but focus on the positives that came from this: was it multidisciplinary teamwork, effective communication, or challenging individuals to continue to develop their skills and knowledge?

 Medicine Personal Statement Structure